aka: Save Our Club

 - In the anime version of Keroro Gunsou, Fuyuki was the president and only member of Kissho Academy's Occult Club until Momoka joined.
 This was lampshaded in an episode where the school was going to disband the club unless they could turn up something interesting to present to the school.

 - Go!
 Tenba Cheerleaders begins with the Rooting Club having a single member (the protagonist) - due to the club's other members graduating last year.

 - Bamboo Blade: Kirino Chiba, as the only active and participating member, was Kendo Team Captain by default.
 Aside from her, the only members were Toyama and Iwasa, who only showed up to bully the newbies and girls, and Saya, who had recently stormed out of the dojo in a huff ... again ... and had yet to return.
-Everyone else had either graduated, were about to graduate and were too busy studying for final exams, or were driven off by Toyama and Iwasa's bullying.
+Everyone else had either graduated, were seniors who were about to graduate and were too busy trying to keep their grades up for kendo, or were driven off by Toyama and Iwasa's bullying.

 - Nichijou has the infamous Go-Soccer club, with just two members that are stuck doing nothing since the club 'president' made up the Word Salad Title for the club.
 Amazingly, this draws actual Go-Soccer practitioners down the line.

 - The Fashion Club in Heartcatch Precure only had one member when the series started - founder Erika.
 She nearly manhandles New Transfer Student Tsubomi into joining, but calms down enough so that Tsubomi joins on her own and later convinces others to join by giving them discounts to her mother's clothing store Fairy Drop.
 By episode 7, Erika nearly loses the club because Student Council President Itsuki left school early and Erika and Tsubomi couldn't give her the list of club members.
 They're able to chase her down and save the club, though.